google/WebFundamentals/src/content/en/fundamentals/payments/merchant-guide/deep-dive-into-payment-request.md

 The order of the items in the `displayItems` array will dictate their display order in the UI.

 Please bear in mind that `displayItems` are not designed to display a long list of items.
-You should use this for high level entries instead of an itemized list, for example subtotal, discount, tax and shipping cost.
+You should use this for high level entries instead of an itemized list; for example, subtotal, discount, tax, and shipping cost.

 <div class="warning">
 It's worth repeating that the <code>PaymentRequest</code> API does not perform any arithmetic.
-If you look at the above example, all the items values do not add up to the total.
+In the above example, all the item values do not add up to the total.
 This is because we've set the total to have a value of zero.
-<strong>It is the responsibility of your web app to calculate the correct total.</strong>
+<strong>It is the responsibility of your web app to calculate the correct
+total.</strong>
 </div>

 #### Transaction Details: Display Items - Pending